helm/community/hips/hip-00xx-sequencing.md

 *Additions to templates*
 - `helm.sh/resource-group`: Annotation to declare a resource-group that a given resource belongs to.
 Any number of resources can belong to a group.
 A resource can only belong to one group.
 - `helm.sh/depends-on/resource-groups`: Annotation to declare resource-groups that must exist and in a ready state before this resource can be deployed.
-Order of the resource-groups has no significance
+The order in which they are listed does not affect deployment sequencing.

+These annotations are only used for sequencing resources within the same chart.
+They do not influence or interact with resources across charts or subcharts.

 *Additions to Chart.yaml*
 * `helm.sh/depends-on/subcharts`: An annotation added to `Chart.yaml` to specify chart dependencies—identified by their `name` or `alias`—that must be fully deployed and in a ready state before the current chart can be installed.
 A dependent chart is considered ready only when all of its resources, including any defined sequencing, have been successfully deployed and marked ready.
 The order in which dependencies are listed has no effect on execution.
 - `depends-on`: A new field added to `Chart.yaml` `dependencies` fields that is meant to declare a list of subcharts, by `name` or `alias`, that need to be ready before the subchart in question get installed.
 This will be used to create a dependency graph for subcharts.

 The installation process would group resources in the same group and send them to the K8s API Server in one bundle, and once all resources are "ready", the next group would be installed.
 A resource-group would not be considered "ready" and the next group installed until all resources in that group are considered "ready".
 Readiness is described in a later section.
 A similar process would apply for upgrades.
 Uninstalls would function on the same resource-group order, but in reverse, where a resource-group is not uninstalled until all resource-groups that depend on it are first uninstalled.
 Upgrades would follow the same order as installation.

-The `helm.sh/resource-group` and `helm.sh/depends-on/resource-groups` annotations are used exclusively to control the ordering of resources **within a single chart**.
-These annotations have no effect across chart boundaries and cannot be used to influence the order of resources in other charts or subcharts.

 #### Template examples:
 ```yaml